Nonprofit IT Services for Dallas Mission-Driven Teams

 ITECS helps nonprofits reduce support noise, improve user access and device standards, and create cleaner ownership around the cloud tools and vendors staff depend on every day.

-That matters because nonprofits often need better operational discipline more than they need more software—they need the environment to be easier to run.
+That matters because nonprofits often need better operational discipline more than they need more software.
+The environment has to be easier to run, easier to explain to the board, and easier to recover when a campaign, grant deadline, or program event is already underway.

 Too much IT on too few people